decibel-threshold-event-displayer/decibel-threshold-event-displayer/FAQ.md

 ## Who is the product owner? (we assume Dr. Simon Kramer)

-## To which scrum events must the product owner attend?
+## To which scrum events must the product owner attend? (e.g. Sprint Review)

 ## Do we need a release plan?

 ## How much software documentation is needed?

+## What are the project stakeholder?